chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

  - App Service Plan (Resources needed to host the Pet Store Application)
  - Container Registry (Used to store Docker Images for Pet Store Application and Pet Store Service)

-> 💡 Note, Azure B2C, Azure Kubernetes Service, Azure Application Insights, API Management & Azure Key Vault will be setup in the subsequent guides.
+> 💡 Please Note, Azure B2C, Azure Kubernetes Service, Azure Application Insights, API Management & Azure Key Vault will be setup in the subsequent guides.

 Go ahead and Deploy to Azure